Whether you're hungover or hangry, breakfast diners hold a special place in our hearts

-Now with four locations in Tucson, Bisbee Breakfast Club features mostly breakfast classics with a handful of Mexican-inspired creations.
-If you want to spent around $30 for breakfast, order the Uncle Ronnie Swanson for double meat, double eggs, and a shot of Lagavulin single malt Scotch whisky.
+Now with five locations in Tucson, Bisbee Breakfast Club features mostly breakfast classics with a handful of Mexican-inspired creations.
+If you want to spend around $30 for breakfast, order the Uncle Ronnie Swanson for double meat, double eggs, and a shot of Lagavulin single malt Scotch whisky.

 For more information, visit bisbeebreakfastclub.com.

 Biscuits Country Cafe

 Biscuits Country Cafe is as patriotic as can be with red, white, and blue everywhere.
 They also offer a loyalty program.
 Check out the Cinnabun French Toast.